Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Distributions of the number of sequenced lineages

 \subsubsection{Inbred lines}

 Consider a population from which $n$ inbred lines are derived.
+We denote the initial heterozygosity by $H$ and the final heterozygosity by $H_{inbred}$.
+The degree of inbreeding is measured by the inbreeding coefficient $F=(H-H_{inbred})/H$, that is the relative decrease in heterozygosity $H$ due to inbreeding, and is assumed to be known. $F$ is also equal to the probability of identity by descent for the inbred line.
 For each line, a diploid individual is sequenced.
-The degree of inbreeding is measured by the inbreeding coefficient $F=(H-H_{inbred})/H$, that is the relative decrease in heterozygosity due to inbreeding, and is assumed to be known. $F$ is also equal to the probability of identity by descent for the inbred line.
-Our aim is to estimate the heterozygosity of the initial population from the sequences of the inbred lines.
+Our aim is to estimate the heterozygosity of the initial population from the sequences of individuals from the inbred lines.